‘Free’ is rarely free.

 Regarding the studies, the FTC specifically found that one was not blind and failed to use a placebo control group or monitor the subjects’ diet and exercise, all essential practices.
 In another study, researchers encouraged subjects to diet and exercise (even though the Sensa ads say diet and exercise are unnecessary to lose the weight when taking the powder) but the subjects’ diets and exercise were not monitored and the subjects self reported their weight loss.
 Sensa also padded the weight-loss data in another study that the company claimed was conducted by an independent lab but was actually funded and controlled by Sensa, the FTC said.

-The FTC’s action is in contrast to a National Advertising Division (NAD) investigation into Sensa in 2009 that found three separate studies the company provided to be a reasonable basis for the weight-loss claims, though it recommended the company stop using testimonials that were shown to be outside the range of weight loss established by the company’s research.
+The FTC’s action is in contrast to a National Advertising Division (The National Advertising Division (NAD) is the advertising industry’s self-regulatory body administered by the Council of Better Business Bureaus.) investigation into Sensa in 2009 that found three separate studies the company provided to be a reasonable basis for the weight-loss claims, though it recommended the company stop using testimonials that were shown to be outside the range of weight loss established by the company’s research.

 Linda Bean, communications director for NAD, said in an email response to TINA.org’s request for comment: